 Ingredients for Blue Meringue cookies

-Making Meringue: Stiff Peaks
+Making Blue Meringue: Stiff Peaks

 Here’s how they come together.
 Although I went for many small cookies for this recipe but, of course, if you want the jumbo ones, go for it!
 Follow the steps in this recipe to make your own perfect meringues.